 Additionally, various conditioners carry out various functions.
 While some nourish and protect while adding volume, others are designed to repair dry, damaged hair.
-Additionally, some conditioners help restore bounce and definition to aging curls, while others guard against sun and environmental damage while enhancing hair’s vibrancy and shine.
-Still, other conditioners have chemicals that target age-related thinning and dryness issues.
+Additionally, some conditioners help restore bounce and definition to ageing curls, while others guard against sun and environmental damage while enhancing hair's vibrancy and shine.
+Still other conditioners have chemicals that target age-related thinning and dryness issues.

 What Is a Hair Mask?